kreibaum/pacosako/README.md

 To run an example, just execute `cargo run`.

-To build the webassembly file from the library run `wasm-pack build`.
+To build the webassembly file from the library run the `scripts/compile-wasm.sh` script.
+You also get this as part of `scripts/compile-frontend.sh` as well.

 See https://rustwasm.github.io/docs/book/game-of-life/hello-world.html for details on wasm.

-Note: WASM is a thing I want to use in the future but have not implemented anything for yet.
-Having this in the readme is just a note to myself.

 ## Working on translations